 If a person communicates with the assistance of a signer (i.e. not necessarily arranged by your agency) they should be recorded as 2 'Yes - for non-spoken communication'.

-The data item 6 'Communication method', provides the opportunity to indicate the use of sign language and the level of effective communication of the service user
+The data element 'Person-communication method, code N', provides the opportunity to indicate the use of sign language and the level of effective communication of the service user.

-Person-labour force status, code N
+- Person-labour force status, code N